 PPHN may cause

 A ventilator is a machine that will help your baby breathe.
+It may be used if your baby can not get enough oxygen in other ways.
 A tube will be placed in the baby's throat.
-The tube is collected to the ventilation machine.
-The ventilator will deliver oxygen with gentle pressure.
+The tube is connected to the ventilation machine.
+The ventilator will deliver air and oxygen with gentle pressure.
 The pressure will help keep the lungs open.

 ECMO is a machine that can take over the job of the lungs.
 It requires major surgery.
 ECMO may be done if your child has a severe cases of PPHN that is not responding to other treatments.
 This procedure is done to take some stress off of your baby's body.
 It can give your baby some time to heal.